Juniper/contrail-vrouter/utils/vtest_py/README.md

 ## Workflow for adding new tests

  - Run **scons vrouter** to build the dpdk and vtest binaries
- - Run **"scons vrouter-py-ut"** once so that the basic virtual env is setup for you.
+ - Run **"scons vrouter-py-ut:test"** once so that the basic virtual env is setup for you.
  - Write the new test case file in **tests/** directory inside virtual env
  - Run the test case using either Method1 or Method2
  - Run **pycodestyle tests/test_file_name** to check for PEP errors and resolve them